CISecurity/ControlsAssessmentSpecification/control-10/control-10.2.rst

 Measures
 --------
-* M1 = 1 if "key system" backup configuration policy meets policy requirements; 0 otherwise
+* M1(i) = (For each key system "i") 1 if "key system" backup configuration policy meets policy requirements; 0 otherwise
 * M2 = The total number of endpoints defined as "key systems"